danchoi/soywiki/README.markdown

 By default, the vmail uses the command `open` or `gnome-open` to launch your web browser.
 In OS X, `open` opens URLs and HTML files in the default web browser.  `gnome-open` does the same in the Gnome Linux environment.
-You can change the command soywiki uses to open a hyperlink by adding this to your .vimrc:
+You can change the command SoyWiki uses to open a hyperlink by adding this to your .vimrc:

     let g:SoyWiki#browser_command = "your browser command here"